liangtrevor/Daily-Report-Automation/README.md

 Then download [Python 3](https://www.python.org/downloads/) on your computer.

 To make things easier, make sure Python is installed on the default path you see in cmd so you do not have to change the directory.
-Python should be installed in a directory with a path similar to this:
+The default path should look similar to this:

 ![image](https://user-images.githubusercontent.com/88129677/132111308-ea6f73e0-81d4-4ab5-8887-39e6aecd689b.png)